chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 Description of the case
 -----------------------

-In this example, we simulate a mixer using a PBT impeller through the usage of Sharp-Immersed boudaries.
+In this example, we simulate a mixer using a PBT impeller through the usage of Sharp-Immersed boundaries.
 The shape of the impeller is defined by a composition of basic shapes.

 Creation of the composite shape file
 ------------------------------------